Ava Gardner: Marriages

 Soon after Gardner arrived in Los Angeles, she met fellow MGM contract player Mickey Rooney; they married on January 10, 1942.
-The ceremony was held in the remote town of Ballard, California, because MGM studio head Louis B. Mayer was worried that fans would desert Rooney's Andy Hardy movie series if it became known that their star was married.
-Gardner divorced Rooney in 1943, citing mental cruelty; privately blaming his gambling and womanizing, she didn't ruin his on-screen image as the clean-cut, judge's son Andy Hardy that the public adored.
+The ceremony was held in the remote town of Ballard, California because MGM studio head Louis B. Mayer was worried that fans would desert Rooney's Andy Hardy movie series if it became known that their star was married.
+Gardner divorced Rooney in 1943, citing mental cruelty, privately blaming his gambling and womanizing.
+She did not ruin his on-screen image as the clean-cut, judge's son Andy Hardy that the public adored.

 Gardner's second marriage was equally brief, to jazz musician and bandleader Artie Shaw, from 1945 to 1946.
-Shaw had previously been married to Lana Turner.
-Gardner's third and last marriage was to singer and actor Frank Sinatra, from 1951 to 1957.
+Shaw previously had been married to Lana Turner.
+Gardner's third was to singer and actor Frank Sinatra from 1951 to 1957.
 She later said in her autobiography that he was the love of her life.
-Sinatra left his wife Nancy for Gardner, and their subsequent marriage made headlines.
+Sinatra left his wife Nancy for Gardner, and their marriage made headlines.

-Sinatra was blasted by gossip columnists Hedda Hopper and Louella Parsons, the Hollywood establishment, the Roman Catholic Church, and by his fans for leaving his wife for a femme fatale.
+Sinatra was criticized by gossip columnists Hedda Hopper and Louella Parsons, the Hollywood establishment, the Catholic Church, and by his fans for leaving his wife.
 Gardner used her considerable influence, particularly with Harry Cohn, to get Sinatra cast in his Oscar-winning role in From Here to Eternity (1953).
-That role and the award revitalized both Sinatra's acting and singing careers.
+This role and the award revitalized both Sinatra's acting and singing careers.

-The Gardner-Sinatra marriage was tumultuous.
-Gardner confided to Artie Shaw, her second husband, that, "With him [Frank], it's impossible...
-It's like being with a woman.
-He's so gentle.
-It's as though he thinks I'll break, as though I'm a piece of Dresden china, and he's gonna hurt me."
-During their marriage, Gardner became pregnant twice, but aborted both babies.
+The Gardner–Sinatra marriage was tumultuous.
+During their marriage, Gardner became pregnant twice, but aborted both pregnancies.
 "MGM had all sorts of penalty clauses about their stars having babies", according to her autobiography, which was published eight months after her death.
+Gardner filed for divorce in 1954, and the divorce was finalized in 1957.

-Following their divorce in 1957, Gardner and Sinatra remained good friends for the rest of her life.
-Of the support Sinatra gave Gardner, Ian McKellen commented that "If you have been married to Frank Sinatra, you don't need an agent".
+Following their divorce, Gardner and Sinatra remained good friends for the rest of her life.